 For long air trips, doctors often recommend wearing compression socks.
 They’re long (to just below the knee) and apply light pressure to the legs – where DVT most often occurs – to encourage blood to move more efficiently through the limbs.

 Though it’s relatively rare, higher-risk individuals (people who’ve recently had surgery, for example) should ask doctors whether taking a prescribed blood thinner (anticoagulant) is warranted.

 I can’t begin to tell you the importance of this but when going on holiday, make sure you pack enough of your own prescribed medication.
 Make sure you have a full supply and it might even be worth carrying extra.
 Don’t assume you will find a pharmacy with the medication you need at your destination.
 That goes in particular if you’re traveling overseas.
 It’s often extremely difficult to find the medications you need at a dose you need in foreign countries.
 Even if you’re traveling to a country similar to your home country (for example Australian traveling to New Zealand), pack enough of your own medication.

 Consult your local Travel Health Clinic and ask for advice on the requirements for where you’re traveling.
-They will have up to date information on the location and will inform you on necessary or suggested vaccinations and whatever other precautions you should be aware of.
+They will have up-to-date information on the location and will inform you of necessary or suggested vaccinations and whatever other precautions you should be aware of.

 If you’re an Australian, go to the Travelvax website for a clinic near you.

 Acetaminophen is contraindicated during dengue fever because of the added strain it puts on the already highly at risk liver.